huhx0015/AndroidBooster/README.md

 Android Booster: This is a Android starter project that contains a basic MVP/MVVM/VIPER architecture framework and contains several popular Android libraries, including Databinding, Dagger 2, Retrofit 2, RxJava 2, ButterKnife, Glide, Picasso, Leak Canary, Timber, and other useful libraries.

+In addition, this project also includes several handy utility classes, as well as some basic test classes for testing ViewModel classes.

 ## Resources

 ### Libraries